-What are RFID key cards?
+What are RFID keycards?

 RFID cards are most widely used in commercial office spaces.
 These cards (or tags or fobs as they are sometimes referred to) can be classified by the range they communicate (low, high or ultra high) and the way the communication happens with the reader (active or passive).

-How are permissions encoded on a magnetic key card?
+How are permissions encoded on a magnetic keycard?

-Each key card system comes with a key encoding machine, which will configure the permissions granted to your card.
+Each keycard system comes with a key encoding machine, which will configure the permissions granted to your card.
 The system should allow you to grant permissions for multiple doors, configure date and time for access, and even the number of times a user can access the space.

-There are other ways to encode a key card, but those are usually used for corporate spaces.
-These include newer models that have radio-frequency identification (RFID), or “smart cards” which contain an embedded micro-controller to handle security.
+There are other ways to encode a keycard, but those are usually used for corporate spaces.
+These include newer models that have radio-frequency identification (RFID), or “smart cards,” which contain an embedded micro-controller to handle security.
 RFID key cards will be covered below.

 Your RFID reader can operate on different frequency ranges:

 - High Frequency (HF) RFID operates around 3 MHz to 30 MHz and provide distances between 10cm and 1 meter.
-Examples of access cards that uses HF RFID are NFC cards.
+Examples of access cards that use HF RFID are NFC cards.
 Smart cards like MIFARE are also based on this standard.

 - Ultra High Frequency (UHF) RFID ranges between 300 MHz and 3 GHz and reads up to 12 meters.
 They are typically used for parking solutions or similar wide range applications.

 Now that we covered the different types of RFID frequency, there is another parameter to consider.
-RFID can be distinguished into two broad categories: passive or active tags (or cards).
+RFID can be distinguished into two broad categories: Passive or active tags (or cards).

 - Active RFID tags have their own transmitter (and power source).
 Active RFID tags are used for cargo, machine or vehicle tracking.

 - Passive RFID tags do not require a battery.
 The reader on the wall sends a signal to the tag.
-That signal is used to power on the tag and reflect the energy back to the reader.
+That signal is used to power the tag and reflect the energy back to the reader.

 These proximity cards are low frequency and mostly fall under the category of passive RFID cards.

-How do RFID key cards work?
+How do RFID keycards work?

-- The RFID reader on the wall has an antenna which continuously emits a short range Radio Frequency (RF) field.
+- The RFID reader on the wall has an antenna, which continuously emits a short range radio frequency (RF) field.

 - When you hold the card on the reader, the card absorbs the energy from the RF field generated by the reader.
-This energy is creating a current powering the integrated circuit which in turn makes the chip emit its ID number.
+This energy is creating a current powering the integrated circuit, which in turn makes the chip emit its ID number.

-- The reader checks sends the ID back to the server closet or IT room, where the main access control system panel usually resides.
+- The reader check sends the ID back to the server closet or IT room, where the main access control system panel usually resides.
 The sent ID signals that this user wants to unlock the door.
 The format the reader communicates is often using the Wiegand protocol.

 DID YOU KNOW: RFID technology is being used on credit or debit cards as well, creating a contactless form of transaction.